 What type of USB lead do I need for USB_DN, USB_DP

-Do you need to connect the USB D+ and D- to make the android headunit boot?
+Do you need to connect the USB D+ and D- to make the Android headunit boot?

-What does USB_DN and USB_DP mean?
+What do USB_DN and USB_DP mean?

-Basic USB standard has 4 wires
+The basic USB standard has 4 wires

-- 5V is the 5 volt supply
+- 5V is the 5-volt supply

 - DN is Data Negative (also seen as D-)